Are You Accused Of Driving Under Suspension? Our Ohio Attorneys Can Help.

 Other Minor Misdemeanors

-Contact Us for Help with Your Right to Drive or Suspension thereof
+Contact Us For Help Protecting Your Right To Drive

 The bottom line is that a driver’s license is vital to all of us.
-The law in this area changes rapidly, and competent counsel is a must if dealing with these types of issues in court.
-Dungan & LeFevre attorneys Jack Hemm, Steven Justice, and Michael Scarpelli all have years of experience in this area and can help secure the best possible outcome if you find yourself charged with an offense involving your right to drive.
+The law in this area changes rapidly, and competent counsel is a must if you’re dealing with these types of issues in court.